stekaz/nf-schema/docs/configuration/configuration.md

 validation.help.shortParameter = "giveMeHelp" // default: "help"
 ```

 `--giveMeHelp` will now display the help message instead of `--help` for this example.
-This parameter will print out the expanded help message.
+This parameter will print out the help message.

 ### fullParameter